Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 This technique eliminates AI randomness and preserves camera, lighting, and framing:

 1. Generate Clip 1
-2. Export final frame from editor (not screenshot)
+2. Export final frame from your video editor (not a screenshot)
-3. Generate Clip 2 using that frame
+3. Generate Clip 2 using that exact frame as the starting image
-4. Repeat for all clips
+4. Repeat for all subsequent clips
-5. Stitch sequence
+5. Stitch sequence in your editor
 6. Apply sound design

+**Critical:** Use the actual exported frame from your editor, not a screenshot.
+This preserves exact color grading, resolution, and compression artifacts that help the AI maintain consistency.

 **Works with both versions.**